PartMan7/PS-Client/README.md

 ### Installation
 To install `ps-client` using npm, open the terminal and type the following:
 ```
-sudo npm install ps-client
+npm install ps-client
 ```

 If you have it in your package.json, simply run ``npm install``.
-If you have installed it and wish to update your version, run ``sudo npm update ps-client``.
+If you have installed it and wish to update your version, run ``npm update ps-client``.

 PS-Client requires **Node.js v14.0.0 or higher**.